AzureAD/azure-activedirectory-library-for-objc/README.md

 ```
 ##Common problems

-Application, using the ADAL library crashes with the following exception: *** Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: '+[NSString isStringNilOrBlank:]: unrecognized selector sent to class 0x13dc800'
+**Application, using the ADAL library crashes with the following exception:**<br/> *** Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: '+[NSString isStringNilOrBlank:]: unrecognized selector sent to class 0x13dc800'<br/>
-Solution: Make sure that you add the -ObjC flag to "Other Linker Flags" build setting of the application.
-For more information, see Apple documentation for using static libraries:  https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1.
+**Solution:** Make sure that you add the -ObjC flag to "Other Linker Flags" build setting of the application.
+For more information, see Apple documentation for using static libraries:<br/> https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1.

 ## License